faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 Oh wow.
 It got it right!
 Unfortunately after getting that right, it starts freely confabulating information about Jung, Koch and Quentell.
-Here's what it has to say about Quentell in that same answer for instance [^5]:
+Here's what it has to say about Quentell in that same answer for instance:

 > Franz Quentell (1852–1933): A publisher and entrepreneur who facilitated the
 > printing and distribution of the charts.